Four Days of Hell in May

 Probably one of the most intriguing tales to come out of Bukidnon during World War II were the two battles fought in Mangima Canyon in 1942 and 1945.

-Barely three years later, it was the Imperial Japanese Army’s (IJA) 30th Panther Division turn to defend the same area against the returning Allied Forces led by the 108th Regimental Combat Team of the US Army’s 40th Sunrise Division supported by guerrillas of the 109th and 110th Divisions of the 10th Military District, US Forces in the Philippines under Col. Wendell W. Fertig in 1945.
+Barely three years later, it was the Imperial Japanese Army’s (IJA) 30th Panther Division turn to defend the same area against the returning Allied Forces led by the 108th Regimental Combat Team of the US Army’s 40th Sunrise Division, supported by guerrillas of the 109th and 110th Divisions of the 10th Military District, US Forces in the Philippines under Col. Wendell W. Fertig in 1945, coincidentally also in the same month of May in 1945.

-What made these two events particularly interesting besides happening at the same place exactly three years apart was that each time it took the aggressor force approximately the same time (four days) to dislodge the spirited defenders who were both considered disadvantaged in terms of manpower, logistics and air support, but held the hellish terrain from which to fight a tenacious defense.
+What made these two events particularly interesting besides happening at the same place exactly three years apart, was that each time it took the aggressor force approximately the same time (four days) to dislodge the spirited defenders who were both considered disadvantaged in terms of manpower, logistics and air support, but held the high ground hellish terrain from which to fight a tenacious defense.

 Also, in both cases the strategic targets remained the same, control of the Sayre Highway (Highway No. 3) which links the north coast of Mindanao at Bugo, Cagayan, Misamis to Davao City at its southern terminus.
 At the time, it was the only passable (if barely) road artery linking both sides of the island which made its defense and capture strategically important.

-Another strategic objective of these two operations was the Del Monte airfield complex in Tankulan (present day Manolo Fortich) which was the only airfield in Mindanao capable of handling heavy bombers such as the Boeing B-17 Flying Fortress and the Consolidated B-24 Liberator.
+Another strategic objective of these two operations was the Del Monte airfield complex in Tankulan (present day Manolo Fortich) which was the only airfield in Mindanao capable of handling heavy bombers such as the Boeing B-17 Flying Fortress.
 Control of this key airfield complex meant shorter transit and longer loiter times for fighter and bomber sorties to any point in Mindanao and the Visayas.

 World War II comes to Northern Mindanao